deereeco/myGrapher/Graph my Data Description.md

 ### 5.1 Data Loading

 **FR-1:** User can upload Excel file (.xlsx, .xls)
-- Use SheetJS to parse file
+- Use ExcelJS to parse file
 - Extract all sheets
 - Store in `allData` object
 - Show success toast with sheet count and filename